-- 3. In the event you are unable to obtain the name of a local authorized KitchenAid servicer: - Call KitchenAid Customer Relations, TOLL FREE: 1-800-442-1230. - A Customer Relations representative can recommend a qualified service company in your - If you must call or write, please provide: Model Number, Serial Number, Date of Purchase and a complete description of the problem.
-Write to: Customer Relations Department KitchenAid, Inc. P.O.
-Box 558 St. Joseph, MI 49085-0558 Please include a daytime phone number in your correspondence. - 4.
+- If you prefer, write to:

+Consumer Relations Department KitchenAid

+P.O.
+Box 558

+St. Joseph, MI 49085-0558

+Please include a daytime phone number in your correspondence. - 3.
+If you need service: - Call your dealer or the repair service he recommends. - All service should be handled locally by the dealer from whom you purchased the unit or an authorized KitchenAid servicer. - If you are unable to obtain the name of a local authorized KitchenAid servicer, call our service assistance number (see Step 2). - 4.
 If you are not satisfied with the action taken: - Contact the Major Appliance Consumer Action Panel (MACAP).
-MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, or KitchenAid, Inc. have failed to resolve your problem.
-Major Appliance Consumer Action Panel North Wacker Drive Chicago, IL 60606 - MACAP will in turn inform us of your action.
+MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, or KitchenAid have failed to resolve your problem. - Major Appliance Consumer Action Panel 20 North Wacker Drive Chicago, IL 60606 - MACAP will in turn inform us of your action. - When requesting assistance, please provide: Model Number, Serial Number, Date of Purchase and a complete description of the problem.
+This information is needed in order to better respond to your request.